 Presenting:

-We welcome a live audience to our concerts!
+Welcome to our concerts!
+Our seating is General Admission; no tickets are needed.
 We also continue to broadcast our performances simultaneously online for those who prefer a remote experience.
+But, please join us in person!
+The live musical experience cannot be beat.

 Donations for this performance are gratefully accepted.
 Average donations for attendees are $20 (adult) or $10 (student).
 You can donate online with paypal/credit card at this link below, or donate at the door the night of the concert.
 Regardless of donation, all are welcome!
 We greatly appreciate your support of our artists and our concert program.
 Please share your support by making a donation HERE.